usetrio/boilerplate-bikerent-nodejs/README.md

 ![At Trio, we build possibility](trio_banner.png)

 ## 📝 Scope
-The goal of this project is to act as a starting point to solve the NodeJS Backend "Bike Rent" Trio challenge.
+The aim of this project is to serve as a starting point for solving the NodeJS Backend "Bike Rent" Trio challenge.

+The system is composed of three entities:

+1. **Candidates**: These are the individuals who are participating in the challenge (in other words, you!).
+The API's initial design incorporates multi-tenancy concepts, which means that each candidate is considered an authenticated tenant and can create separate users and bikes.

+2. **Users**: They are the primary actors in the system and are involved in most practical use cases, such as renting bikes at a price if they're available.

+3. **Bikes**: These are the system's products that can be rented based on their availability.

 This is a TypeScript application that: